Logo ESPAÑOL

 Leatherback Hatchling

 Sea turtles have traversed the world's oceans since before the dinosaurs roamed the earth.
 Five of the world's seven marine turtle species can be found off the coast of the Baja California peninsula.
 All are endangered.
 Learn about turtle biology and the people who are trying to save these magnificent living fossils.
+Watch videos taken at a turtle hatchery.

 Gray Whale and calf at Laguna San Ignacio